Exchange Opportunities for International Students

 Yes, Ahlia University provides a safe and supportive environment for female students.
 Since its inception, Ahlia University has championed equal opportunities and women’s empowerment, with a proven track record that demonstrates this commitment.

-Bahrain is known for its openness and tolerance in the Gulf region, although modest and polite behavior is advisable if you wish to respect the country and its citizens.
-Bahraini men and women socialize freely, and expatriates mix with Bahrainis across various social settings.
-Bahrain is the favorite cityscape destination for families and travelers from across the Gulf who come here to enjoy its welcoming and safe atmosphere.
+Bahrain is considered one of the most open and tolerant countries in the Gulf region.
+While modest and respectful behaviour is advised, daily life is socially relaxed.
+Bahraini men and women interact freely, and expatriates mix easily with locals.
+The country is a popular destination for families and travellers from across the Gulf who appreciate its welcoming and safe atmosphere.

-International students can drive in Bahrain with a valid international driving license or can convert their home country license if it meets Bahrain’s requirements.
-However, as a convenient, safe, and cost-effective alternative, we recommend using taxis, which are readily available throughout the Kingdom.
+Yes.
+International students can drive in Bahrain with a valid international driving licence or by converting their home country licence, if eligible under Bahraini regulations.
+However, taxis are a convenient, safe, and cost-effective alternative, widely available across the country.

 Although Muslim Bahrainis generally do not eat pork or drink alcohol, supermarkets sell pork in designated sections, and alcohol can be purchased from licensed stores, hotels, and restaurants.